-37% of young people want more of a say in services that affected them, and in changing the law.

-They think the development of this Framework is important, and some have volunteered to help shape its implementation.
-They propose to develop a poster to convey to all children and young people what we are trying to achieve.
+- → Approximate 40% of young people want more of a say in services that affected them, and in changing the law. - You think the development of this Framework is an important step in helping ensure children and young people are heard.